 What makes you think I might have pancreatic cancer?

-How can we determine whether or not I have this condition?
+How can we find out if I have this type of cancer?

 Could you explain the tests I need?